fchuffar/mylabstocks/doc/index.rst

 Configure MyLabStocks
 ---------------------

+For obvious security reasons, it is essential that you now update connexion parameters by editing the script: /var/www/labstocks/connect_entry.php

-Now you have to update connexion params in /var/www/labstocks/connect_entry.php
+In this script you have to update the following constants:

+  - SERVEUR
+  - NOM
+  - BASE
+  - PASSE
+  - LABNAME

 .. code:: bash

   sudo vi /var/www/labstocks/connect_entry.php
 ..

-finally run the following script to  define passwords and instantiate db.
+We have prepared the following script to help you define passwords and instantiate the database.
+This script will ask you to chose a password for basic and admin access.
+To use this script, simply type the following command line:

 .. code:: bash

   php mylabstocks/src/install_db.phpsh
 ..

-Congratulation your LabStocks instance is available here: http://your_server/labstocks.
+Congratulations!
+Your MyLabStocks instance is now available here: http://your_server/labstocks.

-Go to http://your_server/labstocks/wwwblast.php to initialize blast dbs.
+Go to http://your_server/labstocks/wwwblast.php to initialize blast databases.

 Links
 -----